 9am - 5:30pm Monday - Friday (Eastern time)

 Civil unrest continues to occur throughout Syria, affecting the entire country.
-Security along and entry / exit to/from any of Syria's borders cannot be guaranteed as those crossings that are open have been temproarily closed by the ongoing unrest at times.
+Security along and entry / exit to/from any of Syria's borders or airports cannot be guaranteed.
 The Australian, UK, NZ & Canadian Government Travel Advices and the US State Department continue to warn against travel to all parts of Syria.
 In light of travel warnings that remain in place, World Expeditions’ scheduled departures to Syria have been cancelled until further notice.